 1. Pressing Leaves

 Pressing leaves is easy and fun classic way to preserve leaves.
-You make sure your leaves are dry (pat them dry with some kitchen towel), place them between 2 pieces of newspaper and pile on some books.
+You make sure your leaves are dry (pat them dry with some paper towel), place them between 2 pieces of newspaper and pile on some books.
 Or get yourself a fancy flower and leaf press!

 Advantages pressing leaves: